 2. To access Special Topics and Fact Sheet information and accessory images, single-click any list item.
 To release slide-in information, click on any list item and continue exploring.

 The dim backdrop presents a still life painting featuring a foreshortened viol da gamba, painted by an unidentified artist.
 There is a strong likelihood that this depiction aligns with the piece cataloged in Vermeer's posthumous inventory of movable goods as a "bass viol with a skull," a composition that would have unquestionably fallen into the category of a memento mori or Vanitas work of art, in the binnekeucken (interior kitchen).
 While the bass viol is reasonably distinguishable, the presence of the skull eludes us, conceivably owing to the degradation of the picture-within-a-picture.
-Within the interior kitchen, a notation by a notary's clerk enumerates a variety of items including multiple paintings: a seascape, two "tronies" (faces) executed "in the Turkish fashion," and an additional pair of "tronies" attributed to Hoogstraten.
+Within the interior kitchen, a notation by a notary's clerk enumerates a variety of items including multiple paintings: a seascape, two "tronien" (faces) executed "in the Turkish fashion," and an additional pair of "tronien" attributed to Hoogstraten.

 Although Vanitas compositions were prevalent during the era, it is conceivable that this particular work held deep significance for the artist and his family.
 Death had visited the Vermeer family on multiple occasions.
 The demise of Vermeer transformed Catharina into a widow, and together with Johannes, they endured the heartache of losing several young offspring—culminating in the tragic stillbirth of a child less than three years prior to the drafting of the inventory in June 1673.
 This recurring cycle of sorrow and loss undoubtedly left a profound mark on the lives of the Vermeers.